licky-licky/toji-no-miko-translations/docs/md/docs/Shidou_Maki_Episodes.md

 **Maki:** Thanks.
 You're so reliable, Kazumi.
 **Maki:** ...By the way, I couldn't help but notice the bags under your eyes.
 Did you have to stay up late working on this?
 **Kazumi:** Please, pay it no mind.
 I only went one night without sleeping.
-**Maki:** You pulled an all-nighter\!?
+**Maki:** You pulled an all-nighter\!\?
 There's not much left to do today, so please, go back to your room and sleep.
 **Kazumi:** No, I wouldn't have had to stay up all night if not for my inexperience.
 **Maki:** ...Kazumi, don't overwork yourself.
 It's a bad habit of yours to push yourself harder than you have to.
 **Kazumi:** No, I can still--